benfinkelshtein/SINGLE/README.md

 You can choose one of the 5 attacks as detailed in our paper:

 1. **SINGLE (NODE)**
-attack will produce a 2d matrix of SINGLE approaches such as (hops, GradChoice, Topology...) as a function of the available nets (GCN, GIN, GAT, SAGE)
+attack will produce a 2d matrix of SINGLE approaches such as (hops, GradChoice, Topology...) as a function of the available nets (GCN, GIN, GAT, SAGE, SGC, Robust GCN)

 2. **EDGE**
-attack will produce a 2d matrix of EDGE approaches such as (EdgeGrad, GlobalEdgeGrad, RANDOM) as a function of the available nets (GCN, GIN, GAT, SAGE)
+attack will produce a 2d matrix of EDGE approaches such as (EdgeGrad, MultiEdgeGrad, GlobalEdgeGrad...) as a function of the available nets (GCN, GIN, GAT, SAGE, SGC)

 3. **NODE_LINF**
-attack will produce a 2d matrix of `L_inf` values `{0.1-1.1}` as a function of the available nets (GCN, GIN, GAT, SAGE), only for the basic SINGLE approach
+attack will produce a 2d matrix of `L_inf` values `{0.1-1.1}` as a function of the available nets, only for the basic SINGLE approach

+4. **ATTRIBUTES**
+attack will produce a 2d matrix of `L_0` values `{0.01-1.0}` as a function of the available nets, only for the basic SINGLE approach

-4. **DISTANCE**
+5. **DISTANCE**
-attack will produce a 2d matrix of distance from the victim node as a function of the available nets (GCN, GIN, GAT, SAGE), only for the basic SINGLE approach
+attack will produce a 2d matrix of distance from the victim node as a function of the available nets, only for the basic SINGLE approach

-5. **ADVERSARIAL**
+6. **ADVERSARIAL**
 attack will produce a 1d vector of `Ktest` results for `Ktrain=attEpochs`, only for the basic SINGLE approach and for the GCN net